febisarju/febisarju.github.io/README.md

 ###

-<p align="left">Welcome to my GitHub, where I showcase my journey in data analytics and beyond!<br>I’m a data enthusiast hailing from India, blending analytical precision with a love for technology. <br>🔭 Currently Working As: <mark>Data Analyst</mark> – Uncovering insights, crafting dashboards and turning numbers into stories.<br>📚 Learning Journey: Diving deep into Power BI to master data visualization and business intelligence.<br>💼 Check out my professional journey on my Linkedlin<a href='www.linkedin.com/in/febi-sarju/' alt='linkedlin'></a>.<br>🌐 Explore my work in my [Portfolio]('https://febisarju.github.io/') – a showcase of my projects and achievements!<br>⚡ In My Free Time: You’ll find me sipping chai, tuning into music and unwinding with coding sessions.</p>
+Welcome to my GitHub, where I showcase my journey in data analytics and beyond!
+I’m a data enthusiast hailing from India, blending analytical precision with a love for technology.
+🔭 **Currently Working As: Data Analyst** – Uncovering insights, crafting dashboards and turning numbers into stories.
+📚 **Learning Journey:** Diving deep into Power BI to master data visualization and business intelligence.
+💼 **Check out my professional journey** on my [Linkedlin](www.linkedin.com/in/febi-sarju/).
+🌐 **Explore my work** in my [Portfolio](https://febisarju.github.io/) – a showcase of my projects and achievements!
+⚡ **In My Free Time:** You’ll find me sipping chai, tuning into music and unwinding with coding sessions.

 ###